 There are many other modules for searching in Drupal 8, and they combine with each to offer exactly what your website needs.
 Additional customization by developers can do miracles in fulfilling your wishes.

-For choosing the suitable tools and applying them correctly, you can always rely on our Drupal development team.
+For choosing the suitable tools and applying them correctly, you can always rely on our Drupal web agency.

 We have plenty of experience with Drupal search, including the creation of a large international multi-domain online store with custom facets and Solr.